ToneLink-PAML/demographic-classifier/README.md

-# Member 5: Gender & Demographic Classifier Module
+# Gender & Demographic Classifier Module

 This module is responsible for analyzing an influencer’s profile (Image and Bio) and aggregating their audience data into a standardized **Demographic Feature Vector**.
 This vector is a crucial input for the final Matchmaker module.